Illustrations by Esther Birts

 Step 1: Look for goldmines

 The first step is to identify good sources from which sentences can be collected.
 I call these: goldmines.
 The most obvious goldmines are Chinese content you’re consuming, such as podcasts or videos.
 But I prefer to mine from conversations with native Chinese speakers as these sentences are more likely to revolve around topics I want to discuss.
-Corrections are another valuable source of treasure because collecting and revising these allows me to prioritise learning to express my own ideas correctly.
+Corrections are another valuable source of treasure because collecting and revising these allows you to prioritise learning to express your own ideas correctly.
 I also mine example sentences from websites explaining commonly used structures and grammar points, such as the Chinese Grammar Wiki explaining the various uses of the 了 particle.

 Step 2: Mine for gold

 Once you’ve identified your goldmines you can start writing down or recording useful sentences as and when you hear them.
 Here it’s best to prioritise sentences you would like to use.
 For example, I was recently driving to a BBQ with some Chinese friends.
 Each time I said a sentence in awkward or incorrect Chinese I asked them to write down how they would express the same idea and send it to me on WeChat.
 One correction I mined was: 我希望我们到了的时候,烧烤已经准备好了 to express the idea that I hoped the BBQ would be ready by the time we arrived.
-When I returned home that evening I had a list of useful, authentic sentences mined from my interactions with native speakers and corrections I recieved throughout the day.
+When I returned home that evening I had a list of useful, authentic sentences mined from my interactions with native speakers and corrections I received throughout the day.

 Step 3: Storing treasure